10 Things to Do in Seoul at Night

 National Theatre of Korea| ©Republic of Korea

-Attending a show at the National Theatre of Korea will allow you to discover the country's artistic and cultural profile, where history, tradition and contemporary creativity intertwine.
-Located in the heart of Seoul, this iconic theatre is a reflection of Korea's rich artistic heritage and offers a diverse range of performances that captivate and excite its audiences.
+Attending a show at the National Theatre of Korea will allow you to discover the artistic and cultural profile of the country, where history, tradition and contemporary creativity intertwine.
+Located in the heart of Seoul, this iconic theatre reflects Korea's rich artistic heritage and offers a diverse range of performances that captivate and thrill audiences.

 The National Theatre of Korea presents a variety of shows spanning different genres and styles.
-Changgeuk is a traditional genre that combines opera and drama with elements of Korean music and dance.
-Often based on historical tales and legends, these performances offer an immersion into the country's rich culture and artistic heritage.
+Changgeuk is a traditional genre that combines opera and theatre with elements of Korean music and dance.
+These performances, often based on historical tales and legends, offer an immersion into the country's rich culture and artistic heritage.

 In addition, the theatre also presents classical opera productions, symphony concerts and ballet.
-The Korean National Symphony Orchestra, along with renowned conductors and soloists, offers performances of classical works that attract music lovers from far and wide.
-Korean ballet also finds a home at the National Theatre, presenting performances that fuse contemporary dance with traditional elements.
+The Korea National Symphony Orchestra, together with renowned conductors and soloists, offers performances of classical works that attract music lovers from all over the world.
+Korean ballet also finds its home at the National Theatre, presenting performances that fuse contemporary dance with traditional elements.

 Seoul Street Stalls| ©Doug Sun Beams